This page may contain affiliate links, to find out more information, please read my disclosure statement.

 - What’s wrong with my doctor testing TSH alone?

-- What’s a conversion problem?
-Why is it common?
+- What is a thyroid conversion problem?

 - What supplements should I consider taking?